g-biroli/g-biroli/README.md

 ### 🫵🏼 Hello, I'm Gabriel Biroli 💡

-### DEV Student at European University, currently living in Spain.
+### DEV Student at European University, currently based in Spain.
 I'm brazilian, 24 years old and discovering new ways to be happy professionally.

 ### If you have any suggestions, opportunities or doubts, please feel free to contact me.